arrow Go back to list of posts

 Business cards are a staple at any networking event.
 However, it's easy to forget them at home.
 Not only that, if you need to change your contact information, you'll need to fork over cash to print a whole new set.

-You can avoid this hassle and improve your reputation with a well-designed digital business card.
+You can avoid this hassle and improve your reputation with a well-designed QR Code business card

 Digital business cards allow you to create a shareable file that contains more than just basic contact information and a single photo.